awsdocs/aws-systems-manager-user-guide/doc_source/tagging-patch-baselines.md

 1. Choose **Save changes**\.

-### Adding tags to an existing parameter \(AWS CLI\)<a name="tagging-patch-baselines-update-command-line"></a>
+### Adding tags to an existing patch baseline \(AWS CLI\)<a name="tagging-patch-baselines-update-command-line"></a>

-1. Using your preferred command line tool, run the following command to view the list of parameters that you can tag\.
+1. Using your preferred command line tool, run the following command to view the list of patch baselines that you can tag\.

    ```
-   aws ssm describe-patch-baselines
+   aws ssm describe-patch-baselines --filters "Key=OWNER,Values=[Self]"
    ```

    Note the ID of a patch baseline that you want to tag\.